 Parameters¶

-The parameters are based upon solar radiation derived from satellite observations and meteorological data from assimilation models.
-The base solar and meteorological parameters are available as climatologically, monthly, annual, and daily time series formats for user selected grids.
+The parameters provided by POWER are based upon solar radiation derived from satellite observations and meteorological data from assimilation models.
+The base solar and meteorological parameters are available as hourly, daily, monthly, annual, and climatological time series formats for user selected grids.
 The base data is available in its original source spatial resolution.
-This section explains the structure, naming convention, and availability of the specific solar and meteorological parameters that can be accessed through the POWER Data Services .
+This section explains the structure, naming convention, and availability of the specific solar and meteorological parameters that can be accessed through the POWER Data Services.
 This is intended to be a supplement to POWER Data Access Viewer (DAV) User Guide and the API documentation.

 Dictionary¶

-To access the full list of the POWER data parameters available please use the Parameter Dictionary located on the POWER Homepage under the Resources Section.
+To access the full list of the POWER data parameters available please use the Parameter Dictionary located on a stand alone website or within the POWER Data Access Viewer (DAV) in the parameters pane.

 Parameter Not Selected | Parameter Selected |